seekehr/DevSpoofGO/README.md

 ## C++?

 Within the `dll/` folder only.
 I'd create a separate repo for it but I don't want to repo spam my poor git profile D;, plus it's more convenient to work like this.
-A pre-generated spoof_dll.dll exists but you can re-generate with (in the Developer Command Prompt for VS):
+A pre-generated spoof_dll.dll exists but you can build it using CMake:

-`cl spoof_dll.cpp /LD /I detours\include /link detours\lib.X64\detours.lib`
+`cmake --build .`

 # TODO:
 - [ ] Intercept WMI calls too